HighlanderLab/nfaber_squirrel_gd/README.md

 This git repository contains the code used to model gene drives in a squirrel population.
-The model is adapted from Prowse et al. (2017) by N.R.
-Faber et al.
+The model is adapted from Prowse et al. (2017) by Faber et al.
 (2021).

 To run the code: